Bernardo Bertolucci’s film is a living, fluid organism that spans the distances between several poles of extremity.

 This disc’s picture and sound presentations are aces.
 You’ll want the lights down low for this one.

-The premise of the film is simple, but it’s a simplicity that can only attract complications, as simple plans are apt to do, in an atmosphere of foreboding and the macabre.
+The premise of the film is simple, but it’s a simplicity that can only attract complications.

 What pushes the film, at long last, into the icy river, is its very design, as a monument to slick, mercenary grandeur.